 *Note – you can ignore any upsells or offers of hosting.
 Just buy your domain name.
 I recommend buying domains and hosting separately.
 There’s several reasons, but in general if you’re really good at one, then you’re not so good at another.
 It’s like trying to get a McDonald’s Egg McMuffin at Starbucks.
 Or Starbucks coffee at McDonald’s.

 Either way, now you need to buy hosting.
 Don’t be daunted.
 It’s not super-expensive at all.
 It’s the one investment you need to make in your website to make it “yours” so that you control it (and can make money from it).
-This is the key difference versus using a “blogging website” like WordPress.com or Blogger or even Tumblr.
+This is the key difference between a self-hosted WordPress and a “blogging website” like WordPress.com or Blogger.
 Your website will be on your server to run how you want.

 To start, you just need “Shared Linux Hosting” to run WordPress.